apostrophecms/moog/README.md

 Explicitly replaces any previous definition of `type` with a new one.
 Does *not* subclass the old type.
 If there was no old definition, this method is equivalent to `moog.define`.

-### moog.isDefined(type)
+### moog.isDefined(type, options)

 Returns true if the type is defined, whether explicitly or via the autoloader option.
 That is, `moog.create` will succeed for `type`, provided that the constructor does not signal an error.
+If the type is available via the autoloader, this method returns true but does not leave the definition in place.

+The `options` argument may be omitted entirely.
+If `options.autoload` is explicitly set to `false`, no attempt to test for the ability to load the type via the autoloader is made.

 ### moog.create(type, options, /* callback */)